radius-project/bicep-types-aws/artifacts/bicep/aws/aws.rds/default/types.md

 * **DeletionProtection**: bool: The deletion protection setting for the new global database.
 The global database can't be deleted when deletion protection is enabled.
 * **Engine**: string: The name of the database engine to be used for this DB cluster.
 Valid Values: aurora (for MySQL 5.6-compatible Aurora), aurora-mysql (for MySQL 5.7-compatible Aurora).
 If you specify the SourceDBClusterIdentifier property, don't specify this property.
 The value is inherited from the cluster.
+* **EngineLifecycleSupport**: string: The life cycle type of the global cluster.
+You can use this setting to enroll your global cluster into Amazon RDS Extended Support.
 * **EngineVersion**: string: The version number of the database engine to use.
 If you specify the SourceDBClusterIdentifier property, don't specify this property.
 The value is inherited from the cluster.
 * **GlobalClusterIdentifier**: string (Identifier): The cluster identifier of the new global database cluster.
 This parameter is stored as a lowercase string.
 * **SourceDBClusterIdentifier**: string: The Amazon Resource Name (ARN) to use as the primary cluster of the global database.
 This parameter is optional.
 This parameter is stored as a lowercase string.